 1963 – 1991 Jeep Wagoneer

 It there is one Jeep model that withstood the test of time it has got to be the Jeep Wagoneer.
 The vehicle was in production for an impressive 28 years.
 And, throughout this time the vehicle maintained the same platform.
 This alone is pretty impressive and will make the model go down in the history books, but the most impressive thing about the design Wagoneer was its innovation.
 The Wagoneer was a Jeep that offered many firsts.
 The model was not only the first four-wheel drive model to offer an automatic transmission, but it was also the first model to introduce the Jeep Quadra-Trac all-wheel-drive system.
-Consumer immediately fell in love with this Jeep and it is completely easy to understand why.
+Consumers immediately fell in love with this Jeep and it is completely easy to understand why.

 Pre 2012 JK